johantannh/picoctf2019-writeup/cryptography/README.md

 >I found this cipher in an old book.
 Can you figure out what it says?
 Connect with `nc 2019shell1.picoctf.com 60147`

 ### Hint
+> There are tools that make this easy.

+> Perhaps looking at history will help
 ## Solution

 ### Flag